Nakafukawa Station

 Nakafukawa Station (中深川駅, Naka-Fukawa-eki) is a JR West Geibi Line station located in 5-chōme, Fukawa, Asakita-ku, Hiroshima, Hiroshima Prefecture, Japan.

 Station building and platforms

 Nakafukawa Station features one side platform capable of handling one line.
 Trains bound for Shiwaguchi and Miyoshi are handled on the upper end (上り) of the platform, and trains bound for Hiroshima are handled on the lower end (下り).
 The station building, as with the building at Kamifukawa Station, is used as convenient meeting place for the residents of the surrounding area.
-The station is unmanned but features an automated ticket vending machine.
+The station is unstaffed but features an automated ticket vending machine.